rababzahra8/rababzahra8/README.md

 ## About

-Full-Stack Software Engineer with **4+ years** building scalable web and mobile applications using Ruby on Rails, React.js, React Native, Next.js, NestJS, and TypeScript.
+Full-Stack Software Engineer with **4+ years** building scalable web and mobile applications using React.js, React Native, TypeScript, Next.js, NestJS, and Ruby on Rails.

 I work on RESTful APIs, AI-powered microservices, cloud integrations, and Bluetooth Low Energy solutions, with a strong background in modernizing legacy applications and optimizing performance for global clients.
 I build end-to-end products and collaborate with distributed Agile teams.